Hiroki111/go-backend-example/README.md

 ### Future enhancements

-- Introduce service layer
-- Add proper DB migration
+- Add proper DB migration (it can be the final step)